 Generic webhook connector

-GenericWebhookConnector is the first concrete inbound connector built on top of the C-01 Connector trait.
-It accepts generic HTTP webhook deliveries, verifies supported HMAC signature conventions against the raw request body, and normalizes the delivery into a TriggerEvent with the built-in GenericWebhookPayload shape.
+GenericWebhookConnector is the built-in raw HTTP ingress primitive for generic webhook deliveries.
+It verifies supported HMAC signature conventions against the raw request body, normalizes the delivery into a TriggerEvent with the built-in GenericWebhookPayload shape, and relies on the orchestrator listener for route selection, backpressure, and inbox dedupe.

 • raw-body verification for Standard Webhooks, Stripe-style, and GitHub-style signatures

-• TriggerEvent normalization with header redaction and provider payload preservation
+• TriggerEvent normalization with header redaction, raw_body retention, and provider payload preservation

 Manifest shape